aseldawy/CS167/Labs/Lab7/CS167_Lab7.md

 ### VIII.
 Stats for one district (20 minutes)
 1. Similar to the previous operation, this operation will compute the same statistics but for only one district.
 The district ID is given as a command line argument `args(2)`.
-2. (Q) Which of the three input files you think will be processed faster using this operation?
+2. (Q6) Which of the three input files you think will be processed faster using this operation?
 3. Test your command with District ID 8.

 ### IX.
 Submission (30 minutes)